Ellutze/resimp/README.md

 The .xlsx follows a specific format that was requested.

-The figure below shows an example import (this does not correspond to a real resin)
+The figure below shows an example import (this does not correspond to a real resin):

 ![image](https://user-images.githubusercontent.com/40354213/161074898-e94f3b83-20cb-4169-b04f-85411cebe986.png)